 Regular Pest Control services are provided at some larger sites where a planned pest control programme is required.
 At other sites a contribution is collected to allow EHSL to provide responsive pest control services to address statutory pest nuisances when required.

 Communal Cleaning is sometimes provided in blocks of flats and in shared housing where the tenants have been assessed as being unable to clean the shared areas of the property.
 The cost allows for a frequent visit to sweep, hoover, dust and wipe down communal areas.
-Some sites may have a charge listed as Communal Cleaning (ad hoc), which is intended to provide occasional and irregular cleaning such as an oven cleaning, irregular deep cleans, or carpet cleaning.
+Some sites may have a charge listed as Communal Cleaning (ad hoc), which is intended to provide occasional and irregular cleaning such as an oven cleaning, periodic deep cleans, or carpet cleaning.

 EHSL provides Furniture and Household Equipment to some tenants.
-This service charge is used to replace sofas, dining tables and other items in communal areas.
+This service charge is used to periodically replace sofas, dining tables and other items in communal areas.

 Whilst tenants are responsible for maintaining the standard of decoration in their own areas of accommodation, we recognise that communal areas in blocks of flats and shared houses require periodic decoration.
 This is typically provided on a 3-5 year basis depending on need, and can cover repainting of walls, ceilings and woodwork, and replacement flooring where required.

 In some situations EHSL charges a Void and Bad Debt Cover charge on the sum of the service charges, to reflect situations where a scheme is partly occupied and the cost of providing the services required isn’t covered fully from the service charges received from the occupants.
 The charge only covers components which are eligible for payment via Housing Benefit